Last updated on October 22, 2025

 Dark Depths | Illustration by Stephan Martiniere

-I absolutely loved Kaldheim.
+I absolutely love Kaldheim.
 I love Vikings, metal, and Norse mythology in general and this set brought all of that into Magic.
 Yes, I’m perfectly aware of how cliché it is.
-But those aren’t the only reasons I loved this set.
+But those aren’t the only reasons I love this set.

-The new foretell mechanic was fun and pretty well implemented.
-The double-sided god cards were a very interesting take on both the god creature type and the interpretation of the Norse gods.
-And we got even more snow cards after their blasting appearance in the first Modern Horizons.
+The foretell mechanic is fun and pretty well implemented.
+The double-sided god cards are a very interesting take on both the god creature type and the interpretation of the Norse gods.
+And we got more snow cards after their blasting appearance in the first Modern Horizons.

 When I started playing Magic, there hadn’t been a proper snow-based set for about five years.
 Coldsnap was the last time snow cards had made an appearance, and at that point they’d become some kind of myth.
-They tended to be expensive and weren’t really played a lot.
+They tended to require expensive basics and weren’t really played a lot.

-But with we got two whole new sets of snow-covered lands Modern Horizons and Kaldheim along with various cards that used them in their mechanics and strategies.
-So what even are snow-covered lands?
-Let’s get into it.
+But with snow-covered lands from Modern Horizons 3, Modern Horizons, and Kaldheim along with various cards that used them in their mechanics and strategies.
+Let's get into why snow-covered lands matter and how to get them.

 Snow-Covered Forest - Illustration by Alayna Danner